BBC chairman calls for new UK laws to control Facebook and curb Covid-19 'infodemic' - Press Gazette

 “Now is the time to put in place the rights, protections and education that will safeguard – not just our media environment – but the stability of our societies and democracies long into the future.”

-Sharp will point to real-life consequences of “fake news” such as low vaccine take-up and 5G masts being set on fire.
+Sharp pointed to real-life consequences of “fake news” such as low vaccine take-up and 5G masts being set on fire.

-“Where once these theories would bubble away in private echo chambers, Covid has created the perfect conditions for them to boil over into the mainstream – fed by algorithms that are great at recognising viral potential but not so good at spotting nonsense,” he is planning to say.
+“Where once these theories would bubble away in private echo chambers, Covid in some ways has created the perfect conditions for them to boil over into the mainstream – fed by algorithms that are great at recognising viral potential but not so good at spotting nonsense,” he said.

-“The pandemic and ‘infodemic’ that has spread alongside have left us in no doubt of how vulnerable we all are.
+“The pandemic and ‘infodemic’ that has spread alongside have left us in no doubt of how vulnerable we all are and society is.
 But it has also suggested that some are more vulnerable than others.

 “The magnetic draw of conspiracy theories in our societies is getting stronger.”